veu/mini-tetris/README.md

 * Move, turn, and speed up pieces with arrow keys
 * Score with bonus for multiple lines
 * Beautiful UI ;)

+## Caveats

+* First piece is always a square.
+* Pieces turn differently than in original version.

 ## Contributors